-Project-based learning is the development of a some sort of product in response to a problem.
+Project-based learning is the development of some sort of product in response to a problem.
 This teaching approach is useful in maintaining motivation and student engagement.
-Project-based learning also helps in improving a students to learn on their own.
+Project-based learning also helps in improving students to learn on their own.

 Project-based learning has two main characteristics.
 First, there is a central question that the students need to investigate.
 Second, to answer the question, the students need to create some kind of project.

 For example, a history teacher is teaching his students about ancient Mesopotamia.
 The question he poses to his students is “what are the geographical characteristics of Mesopotamia?”
 To answer this question, he has the students develop a tourism advertisement that promotes the geographical features of Mesopotamia.
 Students answer the question not through listing the traits but developing a promotional poster.
-This is much more engaging then just listing traits.
+This is much more engaging than just listing traits.